povilaskarvelis/povilaskarvelis.github.io/_pages/about.md

 Philosophically, my work is grounded in scientific instrumentalism ("all models are wrong, but some are useful"), which is the most productive meta-framework to operate under.
 Instead of endlessly studying poorly-defined scientific constructs, instrumentalism urges us to operationalize such constructs more systematically and to have more clarity on how our research can get us closer to the ultimate goal: improving the quality of life.
 The only real knowledge is useful knowledge.

-Get in touch if you'd like to join forces in bringing psychometric soundness to neuroscience (or if you'd like to join my instrumentalism cult)!
+Get in touch if you'd like to join forces in bringing psychometric soundness to neuroscience and psychiatry (or if you'd like to join my instrumentalism cult)!